 The new approach is based on extensive physician feedback and replaces the Physician Achievement Review (PAR) program.

 What is the new approach?
 How is it different from PAR?

 The first part is a general assessment process − like an annual check-up for your practice.
-Each year, based on information provided in the Registration Information Form (RIF), every Alberta physician will receive a progress report highlighting opportunities for continued quality improvement.
+Each year, based on information provided in the Renewal Information Form (RIF), every Alberta physician will receive a progress report highlighting opportunities for continued quality improvement.
 In future years, we hope to incorporate other data sets like prescribing information to provide information that is meaningful and relevant to individual and group practices.

 A designated number of individual physicians and group practices will be identified each year to participate in an in-depth competence assessment process.
 In 2017, 500 individual physicians and 50 group practices will be randomly selected, all Family Medicine/General Practitioners.
 Specialist physicians will participate in 2018.